debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

 The first step to use the mobile app is to create an account.
 <img src="./images/appLogin.png" width="300px" border="1" />

-When creating an account, please select "Abeeway - Ecosystem" from the distributor dropdown list.
+When creating an account, please select "Abeeway - Community" from the distributor dropdown list.
 <img src="./images/appDistributorSelect.png" width="300px" border="1" />

 Click the **Register** button to create the account